 Etna & Mollie, we believe Etna (calico) is the matriarch of the colony and all of the cats in the colony originated with her, she is sweet but very nervous, her daughter Mollie is less so.
 Although they are both still learning to trust, they have made real progress so far.

 Gentle boy Luca, is the most nervous of the group, but he is getting used to people and definitely likes the regular supply of food!
+He now lives with Georgia as they made it obvious they were meant to be together.

 The most nervous, semi-feral cats that come to us start their journey in Feral Towers.
 Feral Towers is a very quiet & calm environment where the cats see the same people and are allowed to settle in their own time.
 The aim of Feral Towers is for the cats to get used to people and once they are confident be moved to our main pens to get more dedicated socialisation.
 As well as the Radford colony above these are our other FT residents.

 Georgia was found at industrial site with her kitten and was already heavily pregnant again.
 She had her kittens in a foster home and they were all successfully re homed.
 Georgia doesn’t really like people but loves being in Feral Towers, especially in the run where she likes to lounge on the tree stump.
 She is making progress and no longer lunges at people, she is on her way.
+She now lives with Luca as they made it obvious they were meant to be together.

 Long Term Care